-National Science Education Standards, Science as Inquiry, A, Understandings about Scientific Inquiry (Grades 5-8): Different kinds of questions suggest different kinds of scientific investigations.
-Some investigations involve observing and describing objects, organisms, or events; some involve collecting specimens; some involve experiments; some involve seeking more information; some involve discovery of new objects and phenomena; and Connection some involve making models.
-Current scientific knowledge and understanding guide scientific investigations.
-Different scientific domains employ different methods, core theories, and standards to advance scientific knowledge and understanding...
-Scientific explanations emphasize evidence, have logically consistent arguments, and use scientific principles, models, and theories.
-The scientific community accepts and uses such explanations until displaced by better scientific ones.
+Connection 8): Different kinds of c observing and describ experiments; some in some involve making Different scientific dor knowledge and under and use scientific prin ational Science Education Standards, Science as Inquiry, A, Understandings about Scientific Inquiry (Grades 5 Different kinds of questions suggest different kinds of scientific investigations.
+Some investigations involve serving and describing objects, organisms, or events; some involve collecting specimens; some involve periments; some involve seeking more information; some involve discovery of new objects and phenomena; a me involve making models.
+Current scientific knowledge and understanding guide scientific investigations. fferent scientific domains employ different methods, core theories, and standards to advance scientific owledge and understanding Scientific explanations emphasize evidence, have logically consistent argument d use scientific principles, models, and theories.
+The scientific community accepts and uses such explanations til displaced by better scientific ones.
 When such displacement occurs, science advances.
-Level 1 Level 2 Level 3 Level 4 Level 5 Example Topic Entering Emerging Developing Expanding Bridging Complete Describe the results Compare and Interpret and Scientific inquiry Illustrate and label control group and summaries of the of the control group contrast the control summarize the experimental group results of the control and experimental group and results of the Level 6 -Topical Vocabulary: before and after the group using graphic control group and group and experimental group Students at all levels of experiment using a experimental group organizers before and after the experimental group English language graphic organizer using graphic experiment using after the experiment proficiency are exposed Reaching organizers graphic organizers using a graphic to grade-level words organizer and expressions, such as: constants, control group, experimental Cognitive Function: Students at all levels of English language proficiency will UNDERSTAND how to group, hypothesis, interpret and represent the results of scientific inquiry. hypothesis testing, data analysis, independent/ Example Context for Language Use: Students summarize the results of a science experiment in a lab dependent variable report.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging WRITING Scientific inquiry Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level words and expressions, such as: constants, control Illustrate and label control group and experimental group before and after the experiment using a graphic organizer summaries of the results of the control group and Describe the results of the control group and experimental group using graphic organizers Compare and contrast the control group and experimental group before and after the experiment using graphic organizers Interpret and summarize the results of the control group and experimental group after the experiment using a graphic organizer Level 6 - Reaching group, experimental group, hypothesis, hypothesis testing, data Cognitive Function : Students at all levels of English language proficiency will UNDERSTAND how to interpret and represent the results of scientific inquiry. analysis, independent/ dependent variable Example Context for report. r Language Use: Stud lents summarize the re esults of a science exp eriment in a lab